Tame Parahoric Nonabelian Hodge Correspondence in Positive Characteristic over Algebraic Curves: Local Tame Parahoric Nonabelian Hodge Correspondence

 \subsection{Standard Form of Tame Connections}

-In this subsection we would like to prove the analog of the results in ~\cite{Riemann Hilbert} in positive characteristic.
+In this subsection we would like to prove an analogue of the results in \cite{Riemann Hilbert} in positive characteristic.
 For the case of characteristic zero, we also refer the reader to \cite{Herro} for more details.
-First let us consider connections with first order pole for the reductive group $G$. \begin{lem} Let $\theta$ be a weight.
+First let us consider logarithmic connections for the reductive group $G$. \begin{lem} Let $\theta$ be a weight.
 Let $X_k \in L\mathfrak{g}_{\geq k}$ where $k>0$.
 Then there exists an element $g_k \in \mathcal{G}_{\geq k}$ such that

 as an operator on $L\mathfrak{g}_{\geq 0}$. \end{lem}